-Saturday 14th & Sunday 15th
+Saturday 17th & Sunday 18th

-In 1975 four Kempley ladies decided to organise teas on a specific weekend to raise money for the local churches to co-incide with the native daffodils in the local area being in bloom.
+In 1975 four Kempley ladies decided to organise teas on a specific weekend, to coincide with the native daffodils being in bloom, to raise money for the local church.
+Later the name was changed to Kempley Daffodil Weekend, and the event has been very successful.

 Come and see the wonderful displays of wild daffodils in the local woods and fields (some of which are designated SSSIs).

 Organised walks leave the Village Hall at

 10.00 am Walk 1: 5 - 6 miles across daffodil meadows to St Mary's church, then to Greg's Pit Cider (for cider tasting) returning via Awnell's Farm (Countryside Restoration Trust) to Kempley